hEnayet97/Crowdfunding_ELT_Project/README.md

 # Crowdfunding ELT Project

 # Introduction
-In this project I used Python, Pandas, and PostGres SQL to create a ETL pipeline that created four different csv files using the crowdfunding info main file to extract data information.
-A entity relationship diagram was also created to understand how the files are linked and what is their primary and foreign key.
+In this project, I developed an ETL (Extract, Transform, Load) pipeline using Python, Pandas, and PostgreSQL to process crowdfunding data.
+The pipeline extracted relevant information from the main crowdfunding dataset and generated four separate CSV file.
+Also, an entity relationship diagram was created to understand how the files are linked and what is their primary and foreign key.

 # Data Anaysis
 * NumPy and Pandas were used for data analysis
 * Regex was used to parse through text data to create the contacts csv file
-* Data visualization was done using QuickDBD
+* Data visualization was done using QuickDBD to understand relationships between tables

 # Findings
-Tables were created to  specify the data types, primary keys, foreign keys, and other constraints using Postgres SQL
+* Tables were created to  specify the data types, primary keys, foreign keys, and other constraints using Postgres SQL

 ![image](https://github.com/user-attachments/assets/40cb0975-98af-4446-8c01-19cb33145736)

-This is how all the four tables are related with Contacts, Category, and Subcategory table having one to many relationship with the Campaigns table.
+* The Contacts, Category, and Subcategory tables share a one-to-many relationship with the Campaigns table.
+This structure allows efficient querying and organization of campaign-related data.

 ![Tables ERD diagram](https://github.com/user-attachments/assets/382d8132-f058-4abb-abf3-a834f4ddfbe4)